fluencelabs/cli/docs/commands/README.md

 FLAGS
-  -k, --key-pair-name=<name>  Key pair name
-  -k, --privKey=<value>       !WARNING! for debug purposes only.
-Passing private keys through flags is unsecure --dial-timeout=<value>      [default: 60000] Timeout for js client --network=<network>         [default: testnet] $The network in which the transactions used by the command will be
+  -k, --key-pair-name=<name>  Key pair name --dial-timeout=<value>      [default: 60000] Timeout for js client --network=<network>         [default: testnet] $The network in which the transactions used by the command will be
-                              carried out (local, testnet) --no-input                  Don't interactively ask for any input from the user --off-aqua-logs             Turns off logs from Console.print in aqua and from IPFS service --particle-id               Print particle ids when running js client --relay=<value>             Relay for js client to connect to --ttl=<value>               [default: 60000] TTL for js client
+                              carried out (local, testnet) --no-input                  Don't interactively ask for any input from the user --off-aqua-logs             Turns off logs from Console.print in aqua and from IPFS service --particle-id               Print particle ids when running js client --privKey=<value>           !WARNING! for debug purposes only.
+Passing private keys through flags is unsecure --relay=<value>             Relay for js client to connect to --ttl=<value>               [default: 60000] TTL for js client